 When it comes to showering, the van offers both indoor and outdoor shower capabilities.
-For inside, there is a waterproof shower pan that has a drain attached and a curtain (so essentially a convertible stow-away shower).
+Inside, there is a waterproof shower pan that has a drain attached and a curtain (so essentially a convertible stow-away shower).
 But this rarely gets used.
-However, the same shower head for inside is on an 8ft hose so can be used outdoors as well!
+However, the same shower head for the inside is on an 8ft hose so can be used outdoors as well!

 As for heating and cooling, the van has a Maxx air vent fan for when they’re cooking and a 12V AC unit from Nomadic Cooling for when outside temperatures are unbearably hot.
 They don’t have any permanent heater installed right now.

 Instead, they use a small electric heater that runs off of 120v and it works pretty well for temps above 25 (that’s the lowest we’ve experienced so far!)